darkzoul5/3x-ui_sub_aggregator/README.md

 For both Clash outputs, it also:

 - merges all proxies,
-- strips email-like suffix from proxy names,
+- removes trailing email-style identifiers from proxy names,
 - deduplicates proxy names,
-- auto-generates proxy groups from common server-name prefixes when no manual group file is present,
+- automatically groups proxies by common server-name prefixes when no manual group file is present,
 - uses manual proxy-group files as a full override when they exist,
 - applies rules from template files.